TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Bug: TaxRate after entering its asking for admin password again.
 Bug: When hitting Preview finding last recipt item on column M must unlock M cell past then lock again.
 Feature: Impiment Remove items

-request:
-OK, we are creating the 9999 in the correct location at the end of the list, this indicated that we are able to detect an empty cell at the end of our list. given this logic. we need to add 9999 to that empty cell witch we are doing perfectly before any hidden logic is performed if you look at the code we are setting Me.Cells(i, 1).Value = 9999 after our hide and unhide logic. the order of operation is find the empty cell add 9999, unhide the logic in our case we seem to be using Me.Rows(i).Hidden = toggleState.
-Then unhide the cells, then after clear the cell with 9999 that we found. right now we are able to find the correct palace to put 9999, and we are deleting the correct cell with our place holder.
-9999. just modify the code to follow the order of operations.

-If Not toggleState Then
-          For i = lastRow To Me.Rows.Count
-			If data(i, 1) = "" Then
-                  lastRow = i
-                  Exit For
-			End If
-		Next i
-	End If

-toggleState = True
-For i = 2 To lastRow
-	If Me.Rows(i).Hidden Then
-		toggleState = False
-		Exit For
-	End If
-Next i